YunoHost/doc/dns_nohost_me.md

 # Set it as the main domain
 yunohost tools maindomain --new-domain whateveryouwant.nohost.me
+# this seems to be the old way, not working anomore ?
+I had to use the following :
+yunohost domain main-domain -n whateveryouwant.nohost.me
 ```

 #### Retrieve a nohost.me, noho.st or ynh.fr domain